krio/paypal-recurring-subscriptions/README.md

 ------------

 * Even when working in the PayPal sandbox they require that you enter valid card information to test.
-* Keep this in mind when testing your form.
 * Make sure that the recurring payments module is added to your PayPal Pro account.
 You need to manually add it.